patacongo/Pascal/doc/PascalNotes.md

 Variants of the basic directory operations, similar to those from Borland Turbo Pascal or Free Pascal are provided as intrinsic functions.

-- `function GetCurrentDir : string` - Returns the current working directory.
+- `function GetDir : string` - Returns the current working directory.
 - `function SetCurrentDir(dirName : string) : boolean` - Set the current working directory.
 Returns `true` if successful.
 - `procedure ChDir(dirName : string)` - Set the current working directory.
 No failure indication is returned.
 - `function CreateDir(dirName : string) : boolean` - Create a new directory.
 Returns `true` if the directory was create successfully.
 - `procedure MkDir(dirName : string)` - Create a new directory.
 No failure indication is returned.
-- `function RemoveDir (dirName : string) : boolean` - Remove a new directory.  .
+- `function RemoveDir(dirName : string) : boolean` - Remove a new directory.  .
 Returns `true` if the directory was successfully removed.
 - `procedure RmDir(dirName : string)` - Remove a new directory.
 No failure indication is returned.

 Other directory operations inspired by Free Pascal are provided in the unit `FileUtils.pas`.
 Some primitive directory intrinics are provided to support this unit.
 Those intrinsics are very close to the underlying functions from the standard C library, on which the Pascal run-time is built.
-These intrinces include:
+These intrinsics include:

-- `function OpenDir(dirName : string; VAR dirInfo: TDirEntry) : boolean` - Open a directory for reading.  if the directory was successfully opened, *true* is returned and TDirEntry is valid for use with `ReadDir`.
+- `function OpenDir(dirName : string; VAR dirInfo: TDirEntry) : boolean` - Open a directory for reading.
+If the directory was successfully opened, *true* is returned and TDirEntry is valid for use with `ReadDir`.
 - `function ReadDir(VAR dirInfo : TDirEntry, VAR result : TSearchRec) : boolean` - Read the next directory entry.  *true* is returned if the directory entry was read successfully and the content of the `result` will be valid.
 The most likely reason for a failure to read the directory entry is that the final directory entry has already been provided.
+- `function RewindDir(VAR dirInfo : TDirEntry) : boolean` - Reset the read position of the beginning of the directory.  *True* is returned if the directory read was successfully reset.
-- `procedure CloseDir(VAR dirInfo : TDirEntry)` - Close the directory and release any resources.
+- `function CloseDir(VAR dirInfo : TDirEntry) : boolean` - Close the directory and release any resources.  *True* is returned if the directory was successfully closed.

 Where the definition of `TDirEntry` is implementation specific and should have be accessed by application code.
 And `TSearchRec` is a `record` type with several fields, some are internal to the implemenation but the following are available to your program:

-- `name` : Name of the file found
+- `name` : Name of the file found.
-- `size` : The size of the file in bytes
+- `size` : The size of the file in bytes.
-- `attribute` : The file attribute character (as above)
+- `attr` : The file attribute character (as above).
+- `time` : The time and data of the last modification.

 The `attribute` is a character type the identifies the type of the file with `'R'` for regular file, `'S'` for system file, or `'D'` for directory as possibilities.